Philip Brigham: Back in the United States

-Television Scoring
+Television scoring

 Brigham has enjoyed some success with original instrumentals placed on television between 1990 and the present: an NBC Sunday night made-for-TV movie called Condition Critical and an ABC Sunday night movie, I Saw What You Did, starring Rosanna Arquette.
 Also Jerry Springer, Ricki Lake, 20/20, Nickelodeon's The Adventures of Pete & Pete and Lifetime's Intimate Portrait, with Stefanie Powers.

 Kill Bill

-At first Brigham had no idea "The Chase", from his time with Clinic scoring Road to Salina, was going to be in a Tarantino film.
-When he found out, he was guessing that Tarantino saw Road to Salina and remembered the parts of it that are kind of impressive, the desert cinematography, for example.
-In Road to Salina, they play "The Chase" for the first time in a scene not unlike the way "The Chase" is used in Kill Bill Volume 2, with a car speeding across the desert on its way somewhere.
+At first Brigham had no idea "The Chase", from his time with Clinic scoring The Road to Salina, was going to be in a Quentin Tarantino film.
+When he found out, he was guessing that Tarantino saw The Road to Salina and remembered the parts of it that are kind of impressive, the desert cinematography, for example.
+In The Road to Salina, they play "The Chase" for the first time in a scene not unlike the way "The Chase" is used in Kill Bill Volume 2, with a car speeding across the desert on its way somewhere.
 Phil later discovered more about how "The Chase" music got in Kill Bill Volume 2.